You got an interview!

 - In which industry are you seeking employment?
 Is it a corporate atmosphere, a private practice, large animal/food animal, wildlife/zoo?
 This information will give you a good idea of where to start thinking about appropriate dress.

-- Visit their website or, if you have visited before, consider what the employees were wearing.
+- Visit their website or, if you have visited the site before, consider what the employees were wearing.

 - Will it be a “working interview”?
 If it is, dress appropriately and have all the items you need (e.g., clean scrubs, lab coat, stethoscope, etc.).